aijaz/blog/content/posts/2015/05/2015-05-18-fmdb-performance-improvement.markdown

-title: "Performance Improvement with FMDB"
+title: Performance Improvement with FMDB
 date: 2015-05-17 23:20
 comments: false
 description: In this post I show you how a simple change in how I wrote my SQL took my execution time from 21 seconds down to 0.12 seconds.